-- 1. Copy the AWDP package (file AWDP<version>.tar.gz) to the directory from which AWDP will be applied, and unzip and untar it.
-This will create subdirectories awdp and genscat that contain all code needed (see section 2.3.1). - 2.
-Download the ECMWF BUFR library file bufr_000320.tar.gz (or another version not earlier than 000240) and copy it to directory genscat/support/bufr.
-See also section 2.3.3.
+1. Copy the AWDP package (file AWDP<version>.tar.gz) to the directory from which AWDP will be applied, and unzip and untar it.
+This will create subdirectories awdp and genscat that contain all code needed (see section 2.3.1), and a script called InstallAWDP for easy compilation.

-- 3. Download the ECMWF GRIB library file gribex_000320.tar.gz (or another version not earlier than 000220) and copy it to directory genscat/support/grib.
+- 2. Download the ECMWF BUFR library file bufr\000360.tar.gz (or another version not earlier than 000240) and copy it to directory genscat/support/bufr.
+See also section 2.3.3. - 3.
+Download the ECMWF GRIB library file gribex\000360.tar.gz (or another version not earlier than 000220) and copy it to directory genscat/support/grib.
 See also section 2.3.4. - 4.
-Go to the directory genscat and invoke one of the use scripts in order to select the appropriate compilers and linkers.
-Then, type make in this directory (see also section 2.3.5). - 5.
-Go to the directory awdp and type make in this directory (see also section 2.3.5).
+Go to the top directory and run the ./InstallAWDP script.
+The script will ask for the compiler used and it will invoke the make system for compilation and linking of the software (see also section 2.3.5).